 Successful traders approach trading with a clearly defined and thoroughly tested strategy.
 Most traders evaluate the hypothetical future performance of their strategy by measuring the profit or loss of the strategy run on historical data.
 But is measuring historical profitability enough?
 Historical profitability provides only a small piece of information about a trading strategy, while another factor that may be important to a trader is the riskiness of their strategy.
 The Sharpe Ratio and the Sortino Ratio are two methods of evaluating the risk of a strategy by comparing the returns to that of a risk-free investment.
-This article from QuantNews further explains both of these metrics and provides the formulas used to calculate them.

 The Sharpe Ratio